NEDERLANDS // ENGLISH

 Yes, even a tour on the Disneywo… uhm, Dreamworld Railroad seems more exciting than a ride on the log flume.

 Interested in animals?
 Good news: the Dreamworld Corroboree is dedicated to Australian wildlife.
-Always dreamt of a selfie with a koala or kangaroo?
+Always dreamed of a selfie with a koala or kangaroo?
 This is your place to be.

 At the Dreamworld Corroboree, you will discover a lot of happy birds…